TOD-theses/paper-T-RACE/main.typ

 <tab:experiment_filters>

 === Transactions
 After applying the filters, 7864 transactions are part of at least one TOD candidate.
-This is, 46.8% of all transactions, that we mark as potentially TOD with some other transaction.
+This amounts to 46.8% of all transactions marked as potentially TOD with some other transaction.
 Only 2381 of these transactions are part of exactly one TOD candidate.
-On the other end, there exists one transaction that is part of 22 TOD candidates.
+At the other end, there exists one transaction that is part of 22 TOD candidates.

 === Block distance
-In @fig:tod_block_dist we can see, that most TOD candidates are within the same block.
+In @fig:tod_block_dist, we see that most TOD candidates are within the same block.
 Moreover, the further two transactions are apart, the less likely we include them as a TOD candidate.
-A reason for this could be, that having many intermediary transactions makes it more likely to be filtered by our "Indirect dependency" filter.
-Nonetheless, we can conclude that when using our filters, the block window could be reduced even further without missing many TOD candidates.
+A reason for this may be that having many intermediary transactions makes it more likely to be filtered by our "Indirect dependency" filter.
+Nonetheless, we can conclude that when using our filters, the block window can be reduced even further without missing many TOD candidates.

 #figure(
   image("charts/tod_candidates_block_dist.png", width: 80%),
   caption: flex-caption(
     [
-      The histogram and eCDF of the block distance for TOD candidates.
-The blue bars show how many TOD candidates have been found, where $T_A$ and $T_B$ are n blocks apart.
-The orange line shows the percentage of TOD candidates, that are at most n blocks apart.
+      The histogram and the empirical cumulative distribution function (eCDF) of the block distance for TOD candidates.
+The blue bars show how many TOD candidates have been found, where $T_A$ and $T_B$ are $n$ blocks apart.
+The orange line shows the percentage of TOD candidates that are at most $n$ blocks apart.
     ],
     [Block distances of TOD candidates],
   ),